 How decisions are made

-The president has the responsibility to determine what particular decision-making process should be used.
+The president has the responsibility to determine what decision-making process should be used.
+Keep these simple and easy to understand is ideal, however they must align with the club’s rules.
 Because of the nature of the position, there is often the need for the chairperson to make informed decisions.
 The most difficult part of making a decision is the possibility of making the wrong one.
 To avoid making a wrong decision or not making one at all, as the president you must adhere to the following:

 To be an effective president, always remember to be fair and decisive.
 All the skills necessary to be a good president, to enable fair decision-making and to exercise sound management come with practice and regular self-appraisal.